LordA2117/htbreacher-private/README.md

 Then run the normal app.py to use the offline models, in this mode, u cant use online models

-To use the online models do `python app.py online` in this mode you cant use offline models
+To use the online models do `python app.py online` in this mode you cant use offline models, gemini and deepseek seem to perform best as of now.

 ## Helpful links